TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 1. Register the Content Element
 ===============================

-First add the new content element to :guilabel:`New Content Element Wizard` and define its `CType` in PageTSconfig.
+First add the new content element to :guilabel:`New Content Element Wizard` and define its `CType` in page `TSconfig`:pn:.

 The example content element is called `yourextensionkey_newcontentelement`: